2 Running LandWeb

 and run each line in sequence, responding to any prompts as required.

-Before you can run the model, you first need to install the packages required for the project by restoring from the project’s snapshot file.
+Before you can run the model, ensure that all necessary package versions are installed by restoring from the project’s snapshot file.

 2.1 Model setup and configuration